 After Emperor Alexander I conquered Finland from Sweden, he relocated the capital further east (from Turku to Helsinki) and renamed the main street.
 Because his rule was seen as an improvement (and then that of his nephew Alexander II even more so), the Finns kept the name.

 Saddam International Airport in Baghdad, now called Baghdad International Airport (BIAP) or Al Anbar Airport.
-And Saddam City, a region of Baghdad now renamed Sadr City.
+And Saddam City, a region/suburb of Baghdad now renamed Sadr City (after the Shia cleric Muhammad Muhammad Sadeq al-Sadr; most of the area's population is Shia).
 Under Saddam, Iraq was arguably the most extreme example of this trope, a role later taken by Turkmenistan.

 Dominican dictator Rafael Trujillo did this a lot, going as far as changing the capital city's name from Santo Domingo to Ciudad Trujillo.